 You'll need to be at least 25, yet younger than 75 to rent a vehicle here, plus have been in possession of your driver's license for more than one year.
 Your final requirement will be to bring a credit card with a large available balance on it for the rental agency to hold as your deposit.
 Contact them to find out exactly how much you'll need.

 Most vehicle makes and models are available, though compact cars are popular because many roads are narrow.
 Those with the desire to explore should aim for a vehicle with good suspension and four wheel drive.
 You can expect to spend anywhere from $35 to $250(USD) a day, plus additional fees for extra amenities, insurance, and the Value Added Tax (V.A.T).
 Call your preferred agency for a specific quote.

 The two airports nearest Mandeville are near equal distance apart, and the trip will take approximately two hours from either Montego Bay or Kingston.
 This is a great first introduction into what driving is like in Jamaica.
 If you're arriving from Montego Bay you'll be taking the A2 most of the way, while the A4 gets you there from Kingston.
 These roads are both highways that connect Jamaica's largest cities.
 They are also the best roads on the island, kept up more than any of the others for smooth passage.
 Still, they remain riddled with pot holes and lacking in very many street signs or traffic signals.

 Outside of the major highways, Jamaica has another set of roadways known as the B-system.
 There are 15 of them, and they offer connection between some of the island's more rural towns.
 These roads tend to be windy, narrow, and even less cared for than the main roads.

-While you should have minimal problems finding gas stations, you should still view the table just below to get a picture of where some of them can be found.
+While you should have no difficulties coming across gas stations, you still may want to view the chart just below to get an orientation of where some of them can be found.

 |(876) 964-4298||Savoy Cres - Mandeville|